MarkWarneke/markwarneke.github.io/_posts/2019-08-15-static-code-analysis-for-infrastructure-as-code.md

 }
 ```

-This script is a good base line to add own best practices and checks.
+This script is a good base-line to add own best practices and checks.
 We can add the support for multiple ARM templates that are located in a given path by wrapping the script into a `foreach` loop.
 To reuse it we can rename `azuredeploy.Tests.ps1` to `azuredeploy.spec.ps1`.